-If the attacker completely destroys the defending unit with a Melee Attack (including the Panic Test), their momentum allows them to surge onward!
-The attacker may immediately make 1 free Maneuver action (assuming they are unengaged).
-Additionally, any other friendly units that were engaged with that enemy (and only that enemy) may immediately make a free pivot.
+If the attacker completely destroys the defending unit with a Melee Attack (including the Panic Test), their momentum allows them to Surge Forth!
+Once all Abilities, effects, and/ or cards that trigger from the attack's resolution (including units being destroyed) have been resolved, the attacker may make 1 free Maneuver action (assuming they are unengaged).
+Additionally, any other friendly units that were engaged with that enemy (and only that enemy) may make a free pivot.

-E Combat Bonuses
+Combat Bonuses